bryanvengwa/express-js/README.md

 it returns true is the array of errors has a value

 data used to update the database should come from the express validator and this is achieved using the macthed function that ships with express-validator

+refactoring of the query validator to a validation schema